raycohen/Comment-Filter/README.md

 Click + on "Developer mode"
 Click "Load unpacked extensions..."
 Navigate to directory you installed Comment Filter and click Open.
-Chuckle to self as you reload this page and significant chunks of it suddenly disappear.
+You're Done...
+Visit a page with comments to try it out.
 </pre>

-3) Make the world a safer place.
+3) Browse the web with less pain.

 About